-That’s the way it was in 1954 along this neglected stretch of Route 66 in rural Missouri.
-An articulate and forceful speaker like Preacher Ted could inspire local believers, praising them for their virtues, reminding them of their vices, and earning him a nice living in the process.
-The local farmers and townspeople willingly put a dollar or two into the collection basket for an hour of respite from their labors.
+That’s the way it was in 1954 in rural Missouri.
+An articulate and forceful speaker like Preacher Ted could set up shop along a neglected stretch of Route 66, gather local believers, praise them for their virtues, remind them of their vices, and earn a nice living in the process.
+The local farmers and townspeople willingly put a dollar or two in the collection basket for an hour of respite from their labors.

 Preacher Ted had been a popular and charismatic leader.
 Glory had to give him that much.
 He always said that he was destined to have his own grand church someday.
 Handsome and tall, his red hair slicked back from his proud face, his mustache carefully groomed.
-He was probably right about his destiny.
 Looking at him, how could you not believe that he took equal care with his soul.
 If only his devoted acolytes had known the honest truth about the man.
 How her charismatic husband had never let her forget her insignificance.
 Glory’s mama was right.
 She said Glory had married a carnival barker who would treat her to a life of deception.

 People used to comment about Glory’s sunglasses.
 She almost always wore them.
 Did she have sensitive eyes, they wanted to know.
-She said yes.
-Sometimes after the puffiness and bruises were almost gone, Glory would apply make-up to cover the discoloration before venturing out in public.
+She said yes, she did.
+After the puffiness and bruises were almost gone, Glory would apply make-up to cover the discoloration before venturing into town.
 It was at those times that she kept to herself and hoped no one wanted to stop and chat.

 The money sitting in the account at Rolla State Bank was enough to support her and Little Teddy for a while, but not forever.
 As she drove into town that day and pulled into the parking spot in front of the Busy Bee Laundry, she had an idea.
 At nine years old, her kid was old enough to carry on his father’s vocation.
 Why not?
 Maybe Glory could turn Little Teddy into a preaching sensation like his dad.